xenocrat/chyrp-lite/README.md

 There's no need to run [upgrade.php](upgrade.php) if you're using Docker.

 ## Security

+### HTML in posts and pages

+By design Chyrp Lite allows authors to create posts and pages containing valid HTML, meaning that authored content may also contain Javascript and CSS styles.
+This allows maximum freedom to authors, but it comes with a security risk if the blog administrator allows untrusted users to create posts and pages.
+If you want to allow untrusted users to create posts and pages, you should enable the __Content Security Policy__ module to apply a strong [Content Security Policy](https://w3c.github.io/webappsec-csp/) that disallows unsafe inline JavaScript and CSS.

+### Files accessible to visitors

 After installation, these files are accessible to visitors: